ccyccyccyccyccyccy/FocusSession/README.md

 ## Installation

-IMPORTANT: the script should be run in a web browser
+Requirement: the script should be run in a web browser

 Go to the link: https://docs.google.com/spreadsheets/d/1q8CxKEbHPaCJmUCxmFEkyYJvoPgsValv507PN1Fxvms/edit?usp=sharing and make a copy of the Google Sheet.
 On your copy, on the top bar click Extensions  > Apps Script.
 Give the necessary permissions to run the script.

-==Modify the script==

-In the script, change the variables under #CHANGEME.
-If you ever wish to change the layout of the Google sheet, you may change the values under //positions of rows and columns.
-It is not encouraged.
+## Setup

-==Modify the sheet==
+==Modify the sheets==

+In "config",
+- modify the various user-defined parameters.
+Refresh the webpage to apply changes.

 In "record1",
 - modify the Date column.
 Note that the script will have no effect on dates that are not the current day the script is run. i.e. running the script on 6 July, 2024 will not cause changes to rows of other days.